 We also enjoyed a strawberry rhubarb float (seriously, what else goes with rhubarb?!) with ginger beer and vanilla ice cream, plus brown butter madeleines.

-The next morning we enjoyed brunch at the Gallerie, so stay tuned for that.
+The next morning we enjoyed a delightful brunch at the Gallerie Bar & Bistro.

 Thanks to everyone at the Hilton for a lovely experience!
 We look forward to coming back soon.